niamhireland/SQL_Zoo_Answers/README.md

 This a collection of my answers to the [SQL Zoo exercises](https://sqlzoo.net/wiki/SQL_Tutorial).
 Why did I make it?
 Well, it's a simple way for me to track what I have done and refer back to previous answers if I need to.
-All the exercises are laid out sequentially and I've added a screenshot of the table for better understanding.
+All the exercises are laid out with their corresponding table, to help understanding.

 ## 🌍 Exercises with the 'world' table